edbertocampo/Analytics-Techniques-and-Tools-Proposal-/README.md

 ## Significance of the Proposed Project

+Climate change has had several noticeable effects on the Philippines over the years.
+From increasing temperature, annual loss of GDP, drought, and changes in rainfall pattern.
+Evidence suggests that the change cannot be explained only by natural variation.
+The most current scientific studies have shown that the observed warming of the climate system since the mid-20th century is most likely due to human actions, such as the use of fossil fuels and land use change.
+This project's goal is to supply an explanatory analysis of the Climate Change in the Philippines through the years.

 **The Students**.
 For those students who will be needing data that may be found from the project.
 This will allow them to have a thorough understanding of the Philippines' climatic change throughout time.

 **The Teachers.** For teachers who will be teaching about climate change in the Philippines through the years.
 The information collected in the project can be utilised in their courses.